splinterofchaos/algo-term/README.md

-While the above code may not look as pretty as the range-based version, it serves as a case-in-point that we have not exhausted the possibilities of iterators themselves, and that allowing `<algorithm>`'s functions to accept iterator-terminator pairs can make them much more extensible.
+While the above code may not look as pretty as the range-based version, it serves as a case-in-point that we have not exhausted the possibilities of iterators themselves, and that allowing `<algorithm>`'s functions to accept iterator-terminator pairs can make them much more extensible while we wait for the ranges proposal to finalize.
+(Hopefully, this will be a moot point by C++17.)

 # Is this an STL or ranges replacement?